How to prevent your emails of landing in Gmail’s Spam Folder

 How to use: Use the DMARC and SPF Generators to set up your records, then add them to your DNS.

-Understanding Gmail’s Tabs
+Understanding Gmail’s tabs

 Tab | Purpose | Emails That Land Here | Visibility Impact |